rasools/rasools.github.io/content/post/20231226_protein_production/index.md

 subtitle: Comparative Analysis of Protein Harvesting Methods, Cell-Line Production vs. Plasma Extraction

 # Summary for listings and search engines
-summary: This academic review aims to explore and contrast two primary methods employed in the procurement of proteins for therapeutic and research applications.
+summary: This post aims to explore and contrast two primary methods employed in the procurement of proteins for therapeutic and research applications.
 Cell-line protein production and extraction from plasma.
 The comparison involves an in-depth examination of the advantages, limitations, regulatory nuances, production challenges, and economic implications associated with each method.
 By dissecting these intricacies, this study seeks to provide a comprehensive understanding of the complexities and implications underlying protein production methodologies.

 # Link this post with a project
 projects: [protein secretion]